Uniminutoarduino/RaspyControlLab/README.md

 ```

 8. **Start the Janus WebRTC server.
 Send a video stream using the tool ffmpeg**.
 Take in mind that the video port in this case is the 5004, and the video rate is 200Kb/sec.
+By default *ffmpeg* comes in the distribution software of your Raspberry Pi.

 ```
 /opt/janus/bin/janus -F /opt/janus/etc/janus/